The University offers extensive support to all students connected with the University, through Student Services and the Chaplaincy.

 The front door for Student Services is the "ASC" — the Advice and Support Centre, located at 79 North Street, which gives information on any student matter and can organise appointments with Student Services.
 Some members of the Student Services are based at Eden Court, which is located on The Scores.
 You can find more information on the ASC — including opening hours — on the advice and support web pages.

-Students are also welcome to contact the University Chaplain, Donald MacEwan, and his team, who offer support to the student community.
-This includes:
+Students are also welcome to contact the University Chaplain, Revd Dr Donald MacEwan (firstname.lastname@example.org), or Assistant Chaplain, Revd Samantha Ferguson (email@example.com), who offer support to the student community.
+This

 - one-to-one confidential meetings where students can discuss issues